-In 12 seasons as the leader of the Yale volleyball program, Erin Appleman has established herself as one of the most accomplished volleyball coaches in Ivy League history.
+In 15 seasons as the leader of the Yale volleyball program, Erin Appleman has taken the Bulldogs to new heights and established herself as one of the most accomplished volleyball coaches in Ivy League history.

 A national champion prior to arriving at Yale, Appleman spent eight years as an assistant at Penn State.
 Appleman assisted legendary head coach Russ Rose and helped lead the Nittany Lions to the 1999 National Championship and five Final Fours.